Mythologyli/zju-connect/README_en.md

 + `totp-secret`: TOTP secret.
 If the server doesn't need TOTP verification, or you want to manually enter the verification code, no need to add this argument

 + `disable-server-config`: Disable server configuration, generally no need to add this argument

++ `skip-domain-resource`: Do not use the domain resource provided by the server to decide whether to use RVPN, generally no need to add this argument

 + `disable-zju-config`: Disable ZJU related configuration, generally no need to add this argument